openstack-archive/instack-undercloud/README.md

 Undercloud Install via instack
 ==============================

-instack-undercloud can be used to setup Juno in an virtual environment.
+instack-undercloud can be used to setup Juno in a virtual environment.

 To use instack-undercloud in an all virtual environment using instack-undercloud from git, perform the setup at [README-source](README-source.md).